frankframework/frank-manual/docs/source/gettingStarted/helloLarva.rst

 #.
 You see you are in Larva (number 1).
 Select folder "Example1" (number 2).
 This is the same name as configuration "Example1", suggesting that these are tests of Frank config "Example1".
 #.
 Press "start" (number 3).
 #.
 Check that all scenarios passed (number 4).
 #.
-Please note the subheading about "Example1\\scenario01".
+Please note the subheading about "Example1\\scenario01" (number 5).
 There is a hierarchy.
 You have (nested) groups of scenarios.
 Each scenario should be independent, which means that the operation of one scenario should not have impact on another.
 Each scenario consists of steps that are dependent on each other.
 Scenario "Example1\\scenario01" has two steps, "step1" and "step2" (text above number 5).

 Where are the test scripts?
 ---------------------------